 Image description: Headshot photo of a brown Filipinx woman wearing glasses and smiling.

-Mae is a first-generation Filipina immigrant who grew up in Southeast San Diego.
+Mae is a first-generation Filipinx immigrant, organizer and activist who grew up in Southeast San Diego.
 She has an extensive background in communications and marketing.
 When she’s not advocating for an equity-based approach to fighting homelessness during the day, she is dedicated to community building and empowerment through civic engagement and organizing.
 She believes in art as a form of rebellion.
 When she's laying low, she's taking care of her legion of indoor plants and probably listening to music or another audio book.

-Image description: A headshot of Mae smiling and facing the camera, wearing a white top and black blazer.
+Image description: A headshot of Mae smiling and facing the camera, wearing a charcoal gray sweater against a white wall.

 Maya (she/hers); Action Committee

 Maya Grace Misra is an artist, vexillologist, and activist currently living on unceded Kumeyaay territory.
 Born and raised in the California Bay Area with many formative years in New York City, her approach to organizing work is deeply tied to her experiences as a white-passing South Asian American woman long accustomed to existing within and amongst multiple contradictory realities.
 Maya’s artistic research and underlying practice center around the role of cultural production— namely visual symbols, iconography, and food media— in maintaining present-day systems of ritual blood sacrifice and violence.
 As both an artist and an organizer, Maya thus places emphasis on interrogating and interrupting harmful systems, while encouraging self-determination and empowerment for those most vulnerable.
 She earned her MFA degree in Visual Arts at UC San Diego in 2020, and is an active member of both SURJ San Diego and Asian Solidarity Collective.

 Maya is an active member and is on both ASC's Action and Safety committees.

 Image Description: Still photo of Maya from video project "America's Harvest Box"